Yujian-Lee/TENET/README.md

 # When installing pytorch dependencies, they are difficult to install and have a long wait time, my recommendation is to download their.whl file and install it.
 pip install xxx.whl
 ```
+After having the dependencies installed successfully, activate the environment.

 # Training
 To get started, run the following code: